aidangomar/aidangomar/README.md

-Hi, I’m Aidan.
+Hi, I’m Aidan 👋.
 I’m interested in distributed systems and databases.

 Previously, I've worked on infrastructure at <a href="lancedb.com">LanceDB</a>, and on the <a href="https://aws.amazon.com/aws-cost-management/aws-billing/">AWS Billing Console</a> at Amazon.